leaflabs/leaflabs-docs/source/bootloader.rst

 likely only interesting to a few.
 If you just want to get the rough idea, skim this article.
 If you want to start hacking on the bootloader, get in touch with us to get even more info on how this all works.
-And finally, you can always `check out the code at github
+And finally, you can always `check out the code at GitHub
 <https://github.com/leaflabs/libmaple>`_!

 Arduino